bamlab/generator-rn-toolbox/generators/upgrade/README.md

 - Automatic React Native version detection
 - Fetches and generates the patch
 - Installs new React Native version
-- Applies the patch using 3way merge
+- Applies the patch using 3way merge or patch

 ## Usage
+- Make sure to start from a clean repository
+- Make sure to commit after each upgrade.

-Run `yo rn-toolbox:upgrade` once for each upgrade.
-Make sure to commit after each upgrade.
+- Run `yo rn-toolbox:upgrade` once for each upgrade.

+## Troubleshooting
+- If the command fails using `git apply`
+  - Reset your git
+  - Use `patch` and resolve failing merges manually.